 Checking and savings accounts are also considered as assets.
 The total amount in savings will be considered an asset unless the account is specifically designated under a plan for self-sufficiency for a person with a disability under Social Security Administration guidelines.
-Checking accounts are also assets under HUD guidelines; however, since most checking accounts are used primarily as a pass-through for receipt of income and payment of monthly household expenses, only the amount in the checking account in excess of \$1000.00 will be considered to be an asset.
-The PHA may grant an exception to this threshold if the family states and the PHA can verify that regular household expenses such as rent, utilities, food, etc., exceed that threshold.
-Bank statements for at least six (6) consecutive months will be requested for checking accounts.
-The cash value will be based on an average of the closing balances of the statements.
-The PHA will use the closing balance of the most recent statement to determine the cash value of savings accounts.
-For threshold exceptions, original billings, rental receipts and related documents will be required.
+Checking accounts are also assets under HUD guidelines; however, since most checking accounts are used primarily as a pass-through for receipt of income and payment of monthly household expenses, only the amount in the checking account in excess of \$5,000.00 will be considered to be an asset.
+In determining the value of the checking and/or savings account, the PHA will use the average balances of the last two